CarstenFrommhold/MatchClassifier/README.md

 19/20 | 0.52 | 0.698 | 0.654
 20/21 | 0.513 | 0.699 | 0.681

 One observes a soothing result: These values are not outstanding.

-Football is no mathematics.
+## Development

+* Resolve cold start problem for the first matchdays.

-## Feature Ideas
+### Feature Ideas

 * trend given the last n matches
 * clubs master data like members, age, stadium capacity -> embedding
 * last match between two teams

+## Notes

+* Home advantage is implicit in the modeling because the variables are set sensitive to home and away position.